-Held on the 2nd Saturday of each month before services.
-We look at the week’s Torah/Haftarah portion over breakfast.
+Held on the second Saturday of each month before services.
+We look at the week’s Torah/Haftarah portion over breakfast, with the discussion led by a member of the community.
 Hebrew knowledge is not needed.

 Lunch & Learn

-If you find the Torah Breakfast a bit too early, why not bring some finger food and stay on after the service for a study session on the 4th Saturday of the month led by the Rabbi and/or a member of the community.
+If you find the Torah Breakfast a bit too early, why not bring some finger food and stay on after the service for a study session on the fourth Saturday of the month led by the a member of the community.

 Preparation for High Holy Days

 There are a series of study and discussion sessions before the High Holy Days.
-Recently the theme was ‘Life and Death in the Days of Awe’.
+This year, the discussion before the Selichot service was ‘When saying sorry sticks in the throat’.

 Judaism A-Z (JAZ)